TomSwifter/EZPZ/README.md

 The back end is the pdf_parser module which parses and fills out the pdf.

 ## Why?
-We wanted to create something to help with the daunting task of tackling bureaucracy from the perspective of someone who does not speak the language (often these are the people who are confronted by such bureaucracy the most).
+We wanted to create something to help with the daunting task of tackling bureaucracy from the perspective of someone who is not most comfortable with English (often these are the people who are confronted by such bureaucracy the most).

 ## Dependencies
-- python 3.6
+- `python 3.6`
-- pip
+- `pip`
-- flask
+- `flask`
-- google cloud SDK
+- `google-cloud-storage`
-- pymessenger
+- `pymessenger`
-- pdfrw
+- `pdfrw`
-- twilio
+- `twilio`

 ## Required setup
 1. python 3.6